strata-mvc/strata/docs/validators.md

 Validates the presence of a required value.

-If optionally accepts the `if` attribute allowing optionaly requirements based on contextual information.
+If optionally accepts the `if` attribute allowing optionally requirements based on contextual information.
 It expect an array in which the key is the name of the posted object as created by the FormHelper and the value is the expected value.
 In the cases when the conditions are not met, the attribute will not be required.

 ~~~ php
 <?php